prisma/specs/schema/Readme.md

 }
 ```

-The default output for a nullable field is null.
+The default output for a nullable field is `null`.

 #### Relations